hmrc/mobile-audit/docs/audit-event.md

 *  **JSON**

 The contents of the audit message.
+The message will be forwarded to the platform audit service.

 The NINO of the user who is logged-in to the app will be added to the audit message before it is sent to the platform audit service.

 ```json